 This leaflet has been prepared by the Irish Skin Foundation (ISF) in consultation with people affected by skin cancer, dermatology nurses and consultant dermatologists.

 The prevention of skin cancer caused by natural and artificial UV is the particular emphasis of the ISF's work in the area of skin cancer.

-More detailed information see: www.irishskin.ie/sunsmart/
+www.irishskin.ie